 Key Thread Sizes for Common Grinders and Their Implications

-- It’s important to match the flange nut and inner disc flange with the spindle thread to secure grinding wheels effectively.
+- Match the flange nut and inner disc flange to the spindle thread to hold grinding wheels firmly in place.

-- Using disks that don’t fit the 5/8-11 thread can lead to dangerous wobbling.
+- Using a disk that does not fit the 5/8-11 thread can cause dangerous wobbling.

-- Different bore sizes require appropriate adapters to prevent equipment damage.
+- Different bore sizes need the right adapters to avoid equipment damage.

-- Mixing thread sizes, such as using a 5/8-11 disk on a different size spindle, can create significant safety hazards.
+- Mixing thread sizes, such as running a 5/8-11 disk on a different spindle size, creates real safety hazards.

 Choosing the Best Disks for 5/8-11 Spindles: A Step-by-Step Guide